 top of page

 There are so many oil paint brands.
-Historically American-made oil paints were beyond terrible in comparison to their European counterparts.
-Happily, thanks to the ingenuity of several determined craftspeople, over the last few decades that is no longer the case.
-This, however, complicates the brand picking situation for us.
-There are just so many!
+Historically American-made oil paints couldn't come close to their European counterparts.
+However!
+Happily, and many thanks to the ingenuity of several determined craftspeople, over the last few decades that is no longer the case.
+This leaves us with just one problem...which brand of oil paint is the best brand when there are so many brands?

-To help make this decision a little bit easier, below I listed out some of the undisputed, best brands from most to least expensive.
-I am going to explain what paints I use and why, and why we should never use student grade paints.
+To help make this decision a little bit easier, below I have listed some of the best and most common oil paint brands from most to least expensive.
+In this post I am also going to explain what paints I use and why, and why we should never use student grade paints.

 Brands

 Below I have a listed out some of the best brands you can purchase.
-This list is by no means exhaustive.
-Each brand has been picked because of general affordability and accessibility (with the exception of Blue Ridge.
-It is a one man show that I have always wanted to try, but you can only purchase from his website and not at shops).
+Note, this list is by no means exhaustive, however each brand has been picked for its general affordability and accessibility (Blue Ridge being the exception here.
+It is a one man show that I have always wanted to try, but you can only purchase from his website).

-I picked Yellow Ochre to provide us with our price comparison because it is a paint everyone needs and a color that every company makes.
+My price comparison was done with Yellow Ochre, as it is a paint everyone needs and a color that every company makes.
 Prices come from dickblick.com, you can also see what other artists think of these brands here.

 Any of these brands are excellent picks and have similar qualities.
 What works for you comes down to your wallet.
 The last four options are all about the same when it comes to price and are what I use.
 You can read more about each brand here and learn things like how Old Holland has been around for almost 400 years!
 What!